MississaugaCoding/mississaugacoding.github.io/_posts/2016-05-31-nodejs-mongodb.md

 ### To insert documents:

-To insert documents into a collection, use the `insertOne` and `insertMany` methods on the collection name, for example:
+To insert documents into a collection, use the `insert` method on the collection name, for example:

 `db.category.insert({"name":"Groceries"})`